kashing1999/notes/AI.md

 - Board state **evaluation functions** are hand-crafted with a deep-ply search for mid-games plus opening and end game databases
 - In two-player sequential games, a ply is one turn taken by one of the players
 - Most board games are considered solved, for example Othello, chess and Go
+- A solved game is a game whose outcome (win, lose or draw) can be correctly predicted from any position, assuming both players play perfectly

 ## Game Solutions 2
 - An alternative **evolutionary** approach